ggez/ggez/README.md

 Just copy the `resources` directory to where the error says it's looking.

-## TO DO for 0.2
+## TO DO for 0.2.1

 * Submit an update to the zip crate to check whether a directory exists.
-* Make a cooler example program -- asteroids game (needs sounds)
 * More and better docs
 * Make quit callback able to stop the game from quitting
-* Default font and print functions?
-* Start integrating ncollide at least?
-* Need to add more tests, somehow
 * Need to figure out exiting cleanly.
 THIS IS SOLVED, but blocked by a bug in rust-sdl!
 Issue #530.
+* Figure out sdl2_ttf bug (or switch to rusttype)

 ## Future work

+* Default font and print functions?
+* Start integrating ncollide at least?
+* Need to add more tests, somehow

 It *would* be nice to have a full OpenGL-y backend like Love2D does, with things like shaders, render targets, etc.  `gfx` might be the best option there, maaaaaaybe.
 Right now the API is mostly limited to Love2D 0.7 or so.
 Using OpenAL (through the `ears` crate perhaps?)